Values: We value collaboration and community building with a commitment to social change.

 Veronika has over ten years of experience in public and university art galleries, and an additional ten years in communications.
 She has produced exhibition catalogues for the Simon Fraser University Gallery, curated community art projects in Cape Town and Johannesburg, and published an online magazine for Regent College, a graduate theological school at UBC.
 She currently works as a communications professional in the health care sector.
 Veronika holds a master’s degree in Critical Curatorial Studies from the University of British Columbia and an Editing Certificate from Simon Fraser University.
 She is passionate about helping others communicate in an effective and inspiring way.

-Lorraine holds a master’s degree in geography and is completing her doctoral studies at the University of Victoria, specializing in community-based adult education, and researching the role of small museums in creating positive social change.
-Lorraine has twenty years of experience conducting community-based research.
-For the past five years, she has been an administrator and collections manager for a small museum on Vancouver Island.
-Lorraine has worked collaboratively on several successful projects in this capacity, including the redevelopment of social history exhibits; a large-scale reorganization and cataloguing of artefact collections; and the re-alignment of a school’s program with the new BC curriculum.
+Lorraine holds a doctoral degree from the University of Victoria, specializing in community-based adult education, and researching the role of small museums in creating positive social change.
+Lorraine has twenty years experience in community-based research.
+She is currently the Manager of a small museum on Vancouver Island and teaches part-time in the department of Leadership Studies at the University of Victoria.
+She has worked collaboratively on several successful projects, including the redevelopment of social history exhibits; a large-scale reorganization and cataloguing of artefact collections; and the re-alignment of a school program with the new BC curriculum.